 But make sure you don’t get stuck in the middle of this:

-Overall, to set a budget for a trip to a city you could consider the basic necessities like accomadation, transportation, water, average meals, and of course beer/cocktails.
+Overall, to set a budget for a trip to a city you could consider the basic necessities like accomadation, transportation, water, average meals, and of course -THE MUST- beer/cocktails.
 Of course all of these things could vary depending on the level of luxury you want.
-Generally, eating out and drinking in İstanbul is not cheap.
-But considering you are here with a foreign currency, and that the Euro is almost 3TL, and the dollar is above 2TL, you might start feeling like Rihanna and start throwing your money around.
+Generally, eating out and drinking in İstanbul is not the cheapest.
+But considering you are here with a foreign currency, and that the Euro is almost 3TL, and the dollar is above 2TL, you might start throwing your money around like Rihanna.

 *Water: 0.50-1.50TL at supermarkets , 3TL-5TL at restaurants